 All items must be in new and unused condition in their original packaging.
 We cannot accept items that are used or unsealed.

-For ease of use, CAS also has a wish list with Amazon:
+For ease of use, CAS also has a wish list with Amazon (REMEMBER: Please add a gift note so we can acknowledge your gift).

 You can make your purchase even more impactful, by using AmazonSmile and designating the Seamen’s Church of NY and NJ as your nonprofit charity of choice.
 A portion of the purchase will be designated to SCI.